 Amazingly Simple Ways To Keep Your Dogs Brain Active

 Like humans, dogs get bored, and it is important to exercise your dog’s brain as well as his body.
-This article discusses amazingly simple ways to stop your dog from getting bored and stop destructive behaviour by keeping his brain as well as his body stimulated.
+This article discusses amazingly simple ways to keep your dogs brain active and stop destructive behaviour by keeping his brain as well as his body stimulated.

 What Can Happen When A Dog is Bored?